Tom-Bom-badil/trovis-modbus/README.md

 <img width="100%" alt="SAMSON TROVIS controllers" src="https://raw.githubusercontent.com/wiki/Tom-Bom-badil/trovis-modbus/images/cover_pic.png" />

 <br/>`trovis-modbus` is an asynchronous Python library for reading from and writing
-to SAMSON TROVIS 557x heating and district heating controllers over Modbus, including compatible OEM variants from SAUTER, YADOS, and PEWO.
+to SAMSON TROVIS 557x heating and district heating controllers over Modbus ( compatible OEM variants from SAUTER, YADOS and PEWO are also supported, see below).

 The library contains the controller-specific data model.
 It knows the available registers and coils, their data types and metadata, the configured hydronic